A Step-by-step Guide to Teaching Yourself Portuguese

-In this post, we’ll show you some straightforward steps and effective tools to teach yourself Portuguese.
-At the end of these five steps, you should be well on your way to fluency and confident conversing with native Portuguese speakers.
+In this post, I’ll show you some straightforward steps and effective tools to teach yourself Portuguese.

 Step 1: Research and Prepare

 Recommended timeframe: 40 to 60 minutes over one to two days.

 So you’ve decided teach yourself Portuguese.
 What’s next?